There was a very good reason for deciding to do a Blink XT Smart Home Security Camera System Review.

 I then connected my Sync Module (the lights flash on the front to show that you’ve done this correctly) and then add the camera, following the instructions on the app (which included me scanning the QR code on the back of the device) for speedy installation.

-It was really straightforward to set up (if you have any problems you can also contact support through the app or via the Support site for Blink)
+It was really straightforward to set up (if you have any problems you can also contact support through the app or via the company's site.

 Once my iPhone and the Blink camera system were paired, I could start to use it straight away.